rebelsky/csc207c/_mps/fraction-calculator.md

 **Can I assume that input is correct?**

-> No. You should issue an error message if the input is incorrect.
+> No. You should issue an error message and move on to the next line (or command-line argument) if one line (command-line argument) is incorrect.

 **Having an example of how to ask for user input would be helpful.
 Does it change based on the type of input you want to take in like scanf vs gets in C?
 Where does it put the information when you get it?**